-Three cases can be distinguished.
+Three cases can be distinguished:

-(1) Complete relevance.
-In this case all descriptors in the observational statements are assumed to be directly relevant to the learning task.
-The task of the learning system is to formulate an inductive assertion that is a mathematical or logical expression of some assumed general form that properly relates these descriptors (e.g., a regression polynomial).

-(2) Partial relevance.
-Observational statements may contain a large number of irrelevant or redundant descriptors.
+- 1. Complete relevance-In this case all descriptors in the observational statements are assumed to be directly relevant to the learning task.
+The task of the learning system is to formulate an inductive assertion that is a mathematical or logical expression of some assumed general form that properly relates these descriptors (for example, a regression polynomial). - 2.
+Partial relevance-Observational statements may contain a large number of irrelevant or redundant descriptors.
 Some of the descriptors, however, are relevant.
-The task of the learning system is to select the most relevant ones and construct from them an appropriate inductive assertion.

-(3) Indirect relevance.
-Observational statements may contain no directly relevant descriptors.
+The task of the learning system is to select the most relevant ones and construct from them an appropriate inductive assertion. - 3.
+Indirect relevance-Observational statements may contain no directly-relevant descriptors.
 However, among the initial descriptors there are some that can be used to construct derived descriptors that are directly relevant.
 The task of the learning system is to construct those derived descriptors and formulate an appropriate inductive assertion.
-A simple form of this case occurs. e.g., when a relevant descriptor is the volume of an object, but the observational statements contain only the information about the object's dimensions (and various irrelevant facts).
+A simple form of this case occurs, for example, when a relevant descriptor is the volume of an object, but the observational statements contain only the information about the object's dimensions (and various irrelevant facts).

-The above three cases represent problem statements that put progressively less demand on the relevance of the initial descriptors (i.e., that require less work from the person defining the problem) and more demand on the learning system.
-Early work on adaptive control systems and concept formation represents case (1).
-More recent research has dealt with case (2), which is addressed in selective inductive learning.
+The above three cases represent problem statements that put progressively less demand on the relevance of the initial descriptors (that is, that require less work from the person defining the problem) and more demand on the learning system.
+Early work on adaptive control systems and concept formation represents case 1.
+More recent research has dealt with case 2, which is addressed in selective inductive learning.
 A method of such learning must possess efficient mechanisms for determining combinations of descriptors that are relevant and sufficient for the learning task.
 Formal logic provides such mechanisms, and therefore it has become the major underlying formalism for selective methods.

-An example of a selective learning method is the one implemented in program AOII [52] that inductively determined soybean disease diagnostic rules for the system PLANT/ds, mentioned in the introduction.
-A different type of selective method was implemented in program ID3 [70] that determines a decision tree for classifying a large number of events.
-A comparison between these two programs is described by O'Rorke [63].
+An example of a selective learning method is the one implemented in program AQ11 [Michalski & Larson, 1978] that inductively determined soybean disease diagnostic rules for the system PLANT/DS, mentioned in the Introduction.
+A different type of selective method was implemented in program ID3 (Chapter 15) that determines a decision tree for classifying a large number of events.
+A comparison between these two programs is described by O'Rorke [1982].

-Case (3) represents the task of constructive inductive learning.
-Here, a method must be capable of formulating new descriptors (i.e., new concepts, new variables, etc.), of evaluating their relevance to the learning task, and of using them to construct inductive assertions.
+Case 3 represents the task of constructive inductive learning.
+Here, a method must be capable of formulating new descriptors (that is, new concepts, new variables, and the like), of evaluating their relevance to the learning task and of using them to construct inductive assertions.
 There has been relatively little done in this area.
-The 'automated mathematician' program AM [42] can be classified as a domain-specific system of this category.
-Some constructive learning capabilities have been incorporated in system BACON that automatically formulates mathematical expressions encapsulating chemical and other laws [39].
-The general-purpose induce program for learning structural descriptions from examples has implemented several general purpose constructive generalization techniques [40, 49].
-Section 5 and 6 give more details on this subject.
+The "automated mathematician" program AM (Chapter 9) can be classified as a domain-specific system of this category.
+Some constructive learning capabilities have been incorporated in system BACON that automatically formulates mathematical expressions encapsulating chemical and other laws [Langley et al., 1980] (see also Chapter 10).
+The general-purpose INDUCE program for learning structural descriptions from examples incorporates several constructive generalization techniques [Larson, 1977; Michalski, 1980a].
+Sections 4.5 and 4.6 give more details on this subject.

-4.3.
-Annotation of descriptors
+4.4.3 Annotation of Descriptors

-An annotation of a descriptor (i.e., of a predicate, a variable or a function) is a store of background information about this descriptor tailored to the learning problem under consideration.
+An annotation of a descriptor (that is, of a predicate, variable, or function) is a store of background information about this descriptor tailored to the learning problem under consideration.
 It may include: